Career Opportunities

 What if you cannot wait until November?
 We understand, and we wish you the very best- we’ll always be here should your ambitions or circumstances change.
 As an abstract, we ask you this- are running away from something, or running towards something?
 We could sound like Mom, and say all good things come to those who wait.
 Frankly, if you think our team is cool, and it is, and if you believe your future is with WCG CPAs & Advisors, and it might be, then waiting a handful of months for the perfect fit is well worth it.

-We tend to put two cohorts together of 5-6 tax and accounting professionals each for a total of 10-12.
+We tend to put 1 (possibly 2) cohorts together of 5-6 tax and accounting professionals each.
 This allows you to have a tribe within the team.

 Your first 30 days are mapped out according to your position.
 Click here for a Sample Training Schedule.
 Our training delivery is a mixture of home study, videos, test clients and simulations, and third party programs.
 After the first two weeks, training is still scheduled but is more sporadic, and team role-dependent (including season… tax, tax planning, Q4, etc.).

 Training dates are mostly immovable.
 We have a plan, and it involves many people.
 As such changes and accommodations are very disruptive.
 Having said that, if there are circumstances such as planned weddings, or grandma’s 80th birthday in Maui, or something, we can review and discuss.
-However, we might be able to fully accommodate.
+However, we might not be able to fully accommodate.
+In other words, don’t book travel until discussed and approved.

 We have a full-time trainer plus two others to round out our on-going Training Team.
-For our remote staff, also known as rWCGers, we fly you into Denver on Sunday, and you fly home on Friday for the first week of training.
+For our remote staff, also known as rWCGers, we fly you into Denver on Sunday, and you fly home on Friday for the first week of training (usually around second week of December).
 Yes, we get you a rental car and a hotel, usually at the Drury because they have free happy hour and we all pile into your room (kidding).
+Yes, you MUST travel to our offices for training.
+If domestic situations don’t allow for this, then we wish you the very best in your search.

 We also have an annual Tax Kickoff nestled into our Slash Week described above, and mixed throughout the year are weekly Tax Prep meetings (tax camp, like band camp) and periodic All-Hands (firmwide) meetings.
 We also have 2-day Business Consultation training annually, and we are adding Rental Property Consultation.
 This coincides with our two books since content-based marketing is how most clients find us.